 MRR does not have a staff of writers who go out into the world setting up interviews—it is up to you to submit an interview.
 Get your friend to ask you questions!
 You don’t need to identify as a music journalist to contribute.
 In fact, we hate most music journalists!
 This magazine is by punks for punks—we welcome and encourage first-time interviewers.
 Curious about if we’d be interested in your interview?
 Feel free to write to firstname.lastname@example.org to give us a heads up that you’ll be submitting.

-The magazine believes in the importance of self-determination; subjects should be able to decide how to represent themselves on their own terms.
+We believe in the importance of self-determination; subjects should be able to decide how to represent themselves on their own terms.
 MRR is one of the only music publications in the world that operates according to these principles.
-We do not publish every submission we receive and reserve the right to edit all submissions for length and clarity.
+We do not publish every submission we receive, and we reserve the right to edit all submissions for length and clarity.
 We feature projects that fall under the wide umbrella of punk, hardcore, and garage music, DIY culture, and radical politics.
 This means no corporate ties!

 An interview should not be a direct transcription of an entire conversation.
 Like any piece of writing, an interview must have purpose and clarity.
 Conversations go in many directions, but the final product should be polished for readers.
-Trust us: people want to sound smart / interesting (and often that requires a lot of editing!).
-Finished interviews should be between 2,000 and 5,000 words and come with an introduction and plenty of high-resolution pictures (at least 300 DPI, with photo credits!).
+Trust us: people want to sound smart/interesting (and often that requires a lot of editing!).
+Finished interviews should be between 2,000 and 5,000 words and come with an introduction and plenty of photos (with phototographer credits!).
 See our full interview guide for more information about what we think makes a good interview, translation, layout, and other FAQs.

-Maximum Rocknroll is run entirely by volunteers who pour many thousands of hours a month into the magazine, website, and archive.
-Wherever you are in the world, if you want to help out we would love to hear from you.
+Maximum Rocknroll is run entirely by volunteers.
+Wherever you are in the world, if you want to help out, we would love to hear from you.
 Secure your place in the annals of punk history and become an MRR shitworker.
 Find out more here.